metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Josh Allen naturally a difference maker for Jacksonville.

-Smart coaching from the Jaguars offensive staff, taking advantage of the Giants and their blitzing tendencies
+Smart coaching from the Jaguars offensive staff, taking advantage of the Giants and their blitzing tendencies.

+Injuries are taking a toll on the Giants.
+Both their starting guards are out, and Wan'Dale Robinson is dealing with some issues himself.